Monzerhassan/Malaria-Detection-using-Artificial-Intelligence/README.md

 ## 📄 Disclaimer
 This project is for educational and research purposes only and should not be used as a substitute for professional medical diagnosis.

+---

+## 👤 Author
+Monzer Hassan
+IT Specialist & AI Enthusiast

+Please contact me to work together on developing this project.